mrSchaffman/Cpp-App/README.md

 # Cpp-App

-This repo is collection of my own written App using C++ and wxWidgets Technologies I will probably update this Readme from time to time.
+This repo is a collection of my own written App using C++ and wxWidgets Technologies I will probably update this Readme from time to time.

 ## Getting Started